awsdocs/amazon-s3-userguide/doc_source/using-intelligent-tiering.md

 </LifecycleConfiguration>
 ```

-## Enabling S3 Intelligent\-Tiering automatic archiving<a name="enable-auto-archiving-int-tiering"></a>
+## Enabling S3 Intelligent\-Tiering Archive Access and Deep Archive Access tiers<a name="enable-auto-archiving-int-tiering"></a>

-You can activate one or both of the archive access tiers by creating a bucket, prefix, or object tag level configuration using the AWS Management Console, AWS CLI, or Amazon S3 API\.
+To get the lowest storage cost on data that can be accessed in minutes to hours, you can activate one or both of the archive access tiers by creating a bucket, prefix, or object tag level configuration using the AWS Management Console, AWS CLI, or Amazon S3 API\.

 ### Using the S3 console<a name="enable-auto-archiving-int-tiering-console"></a>